Now in paperback: a vivid exploration of this uniquely captivating color, which behaves like no other wavelength

-Kai Kupferschmidt is a contributing correspondent for Science magazine, where he writes about infectious disease, drug development, biotech, evolution, and science policy.
-When not writing, he is usually thinking about the color blue.
-He lives in Berlin.
+Kai Kupferschmidt is a contributing correspondent for Science magazine, where he writes about infectious diseases as well as drug development, biotechnology, evolution, and science policy, and where his intrepid coverage of the coronavirus pandemic has gained international attention.
+He also writes for the German newspapers Frankfurter Allgemeine Sonntagszeitung and Die Zeit.
+When not doing these things, he is usually thinking about the color blue.
+He holds a degree in molecular biomedicine from the University of Bonn and lives in Berlin.

 "About this title" may belong to another edition of this title.